 - Twenty-Four 2′ x 2′ x 2″ Sonoflat Panels

 - Four SonoCollars

 - Four 12″ x 6″ x 28″ SonoColumns

 Check it out:

 The 3 KEY Points in Any Room

 Once your acoustic treatment has arrived in the mail, you’re almost ready to start putting it up.

-First though, there 3 key areas of the which we must define.
+First though, there are 3 key areas of the room which we must define.